If you’re hiring remote team members in Mexico, you need to be aware of the benefits you’re required to provide by law.

 Training and Professional Development

 Upskilling your employees by paying for ongoing training and professional development can help them advance their careers and strengthen your organization.
-According to Sodexo, companies with a strong learning culture have 30-50% higher employee retention.
+Companies with a strong learning culture have 30-50% higher employee retention, according to Deloitte.

 Other Perks and Benefits

-Employers in Mexico often provide other perks and bonuses, such as WiFi, transportation stipends, productivity bonuses, and food vouchers.
+Employers in Mexico often provide other perks and bonuses, such as WiFi, transportation stipends, and productivity bonuses.

 Offer Competitive Benefits to Employees in Mexico